IQVIA-ML/TreeParzen.jl/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Gwyn Jones on the [Julia Slack][juliaslack], which can be registered for [here][slackinvite].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Yaqub Alwan on the [Julia Slack][juliaslack], which can be registered for [here][slackinvite].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with